 Everyone has the right to see, or receive a copy of information held that can identify them, with some exceptions.
 You do not need to give a reason to see your information, but you may be charged a fee.

 Access to your information held by the CCG

-- · an individual requests further copies of their data following a request.
+- in individual requests further copies of their data following a request.

-Note: In order to deal with a SAR, North Central London CCG will need to share information with the North East London Commissioning Support Unit (NELCSU).
+Note: in order to deal with a SAR, North Central London CCG will need to share information with NHS London Shared Services.